hyamazak0318/US_firearm_fatality/README.md

         - These figures show the trend in household firearm ownership rate and firearm-related fatality rate each across the U.S.
         - Each data point indicates the average household firearm ownership rate (or firearm-related fatality rate) during the first 5 years in the 15 years on the x-axis and that during the last 5 years on the y-axis for a given state.
         - The trend line for household firearm ownership rate overlaps with the diagonal line colored in red, suggesting that household firearm ownership has not changed very much on average across the U.S.
-        - On the other hand, the fitted line for firearm-related fatality rate runs above the diagonal line, suggesting that the number of firearm-related fatalities is increasing over time on average across the U.S.
+        - On the other hand, the trend line for firearm-related fatality rate runs above the diagonal line, suggesting that the number of firearm-related fatalities is increasing over time on average across the U.S.

 ## References
 Johns Hopkins Center for Gun Violence Solutions.
 (2022). *A Year in Review: 2020 Gun Deaths in the U.S.* Available: https://publichealth.jhu.edu/gun-violence-solutions.